safety

 Frequently asked about this story

 What is this story about?
 June 1 marks the beginning of hurricane season and a familiar tension settles over Houston.The forecasts and skies may still be quiet, but for many residents, the memory of 2024 lingers.
 It’s not just the storms they remember.
-It’s the darkness that followed.In July 2024, Hurricane Beryl swept into
+It’s the darkness that followed.RELATED: Should hurricanes be rated diffe

 When was this published?
 This article was first published on June 1, 2026 by Click2Houston and curated for Willis readers.